19 Must-Have HR Tools That’ll Make Life Easier [Updated for 2018]

 Official Website: http://lunchcruit.com/

-So you’ve got a handle on the nuanced stuff … what about the day-to-day HR functions like onboarding, payroll, and benefits administration?
+So you’ve got a handle on the nuanced stuff … what about the day-to-day HR functions like onboarding, payroll, benefits administration or employee timesheet tracking?
 Here are tools that make people management a breeze.

 5. Staff Squared